wandb/weave/examples/prompts/FEEDBACK_SPRINT.md

 </div>

 ## How to participate
-Join the W&B Prompts Feedback Sprint for a chance to win some W&B swag by **[signing up for a free Weights & Biases account](https://wandb.ai/site/monitoring?utm_source=weave-github&utm_medium=github&utm_campaign=prompts-feedback-sprint&utm_term=prompts-feedback-sprint-sep23)**
+Join the W&B Prompts Feedback Sprint for a chance to win some W&B swag by **[signing up for a free Weights & Biases account](https://wandb.ai/site/monitoring?utm_source=weave-github&utm_medium=github&utm_campaign=prompts-feedback-sprint&utm_term=prompts-feedback-sprint-sep23)** and following the instructions below.

 ### 1. Try W&B Prompts